 - Chin Ups

-If there is an area of the body which needs greater attention than isolation movements are ideal.
-Depending on the muscle worked, a seated position when doing isolation movements is usually preferable and more effective, as even standing still uses a range of muscles that you may be unaware of.
+If there is an area of the body which needs greater attention than isolation exercises are ideal.
+Depending on the muscle worked, a seated position when doing isolation movements is usually preferable and more effective, in order to minimize muscles you may be unaware of when standing.

 - Allows you to add isolate areas you’d like to bulk up, such as pecs or biceps